marina-leer/pubCounteR/README.md

 ![GitHub commits](https://img.shields.io/github/commit-activity/m/marina-leer/pubCounteR)

 <p align="justify">
 The concept for an interface-based bioinformatical tool that can routinely and reliably perform multi-gene high-throughput, biological context-based literature database interrogation.
-The tool stems from the need to efficiently assess a large number of differentially expressed (DE) genes to allow rapid evaluation of targets for further research.
-GeSciLiVis thus enables a simultaneous screen for multiple genes of interest in Pubmed (www.PubMed.gov; Lu et al. 2011), and a quick but thorough overview of the related publication activity linking individual candidate genes and a customised research area or topic.<br>
+The tool stems from the need to efficiently assess a large number of differentially expressed (DE) genes to allow rapid evaluation of targets for further research. pubCounteR thus enables a simultaneous screen for multiple genes of interest in Pubmed (www.PubMed.gov; Lu et al. 2011), and a quick but thorough overview of the related publication activity linking individual candidate genes and a customised research area or topic.<br>
 <br>
 For a set of genes, using official gene symbols (Maltais et al. 2002) belonging to the human or murine genome, such as those derived from differential expression analysis in RNA-seq datasets, and a defined set of keywords that is biologically-driven and represents a specific area of research, the algorithm constructs a query separately for each gene, and uses the R-package rentrez (Winter, 2017) to access NCBI’s PubMed database (www.PubMed.gov; Lu et al. 2011) and its search functions.
 The returned hits, i.e. publications, are summarised for each gene separately and represented as a publication activity for as many as 50 genes.
 This will result in a barplot visualisation, that displays for every gene of interest the number of the detected publication activity, and exports the most recent individual 100 publications per gene in a csv file format.
 </p>